 The results demonstrate that if many of the queries will retrieve 10% or more of the stored mesh data, and if there is a small amount of data per process (e.g., less than 10 million points or elements), then one should strongly consider using a brute force solution.
-The libraries evaluated in this paper offer the best performance when the search space can be substantially reduced (pruning branches) and pay a large performance penalty for the $\log n$ tree traversals when a large portion of the tree must be searched.
-In addition, as discussed previously, all of the libraries require significantly more memory than the raw data requires, and therefore the brute force solution should be used if users are severely memory constrained.
+In addition, the brute force solution should be used if users are severely memory constrained since all of the libraries have large memory overheads.